kyma-project/website/content/blog-posts/2021-06-17-release-notes-1.24/index.md

   - "/blog/release-notes-124"
 ---

 With engines on and all hands on deck, we are fully concentrated on the upcoming major release of Kyma 2.0.
-For this reason, this release is rather a short stop on a longer journey, meant to apply all patches that would allow us to continue a secure journey.
+For this reason, this release is rather a short stop on a longer route, meant to apply all patches that would allow us to continue a secure journey.
 Read on to find out what we had to fix in this release.

 <!-- overview -->